 The problem arises when we have an excess of free radicals, either because too many are formed or because the antioxidant system that is supposed to neutralize the free radicals, is compromised.
 Too many free radicals is also called oxidative stress.

-when carbon dioxide is low
+Reduced thyroid function when carbon dioxide is low

-When we over breathe the carbon dioxide pressure in our body decreases, which have a negative impact on circulation since CO2 widens the blood vessels.
+So in conclusion oxygen is a double edged sword, where too little leads to death and too much increases free radicals and oxidative stress.When we over breathe the carbon dioxide pressure in our body decreases, which have a negative impact on circulation since CO2 widens the blood vessels.
 In poor circulation our body prioritizes blood flow to the most important organs – kidneys, lungs, heart and brain.
 The first organ to receive less blood is the skin, followed by our muscles.

 In thyroid problems it is common that the skin is dry, irritated and coarse, which indicates that the blood circulation to the skin isn’t optimum.
 When this happens, two important negative effects happen.
 The first is that it is harder to tolerate heat.
 Since our skin is responsible for controlling our body temperature, poor blood flow to the skin creates problems with heat regulation.